bachmeil/test-deployment/code-support.md

 `code goes here`
 ```

-Like this: `this is computer code`.
+This is what it looks like: `this is computer code`.

 For a code block, use three backticks at the start of the line: